nigarkhan12/The-Bicycle-Shop/README.md

 # The-Bicycle-Shop
-This project is build using pure NodeJS
+This project build using pure NodeJS